Manuel123cool/smiley/README.md

 B) text :(  this will give an error, becouse text is in its own name space :(
 ```
 Hint: you cant coppy this do to weird formatting.

+Arrays in this language have no extra implementation.
+Do to the fact that every individual identifier can point to a value.
+So you can just pretend that arrays are implemented.
+And just write human[0] and reference to this with human[0] again.
+:) human[id] “value”
+B) human[id]

+Boolishe types are represented with a b in the smiley emoji.
+Don’t forget to separate everything with white spaces.
+:b) identifier value == 1
+:b) identifier 2 < 1
+:b) identifier true
+:b) identifier false

+The if statement is unsure where to process you code.
+So its an unsure emoji, followed by a block.
+:/ boolIdentifier
+><
+	:( some statement : (
+<>